WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 [Figure 4](#figure4) suggests that 8 different machines (or virtual machines or containers) are required: six for Wallaroo worker processes and two for the DOS servers.
-[Figure 5](#figure5) shows what happens when we colocate the DOS servers with the boxes that also run two of the Wallaroo workers.
+[Figure 5](#figure5) shows what happens when we collocate the DOS servers with the boxes that also run two of the Wallaroo workers.

 <a name="figure5">
 ![Six worker Wallaroo cluster plus two DOS servers sharing hardware](/images/post/data-redundancy/dos-clients-doubleduty.png) *Figure 5: Six worker Wallaroo cluster plus two DOS servers sharing hardware*

-Our last example is another option, using EBS to provide redundant storage for a single DOS server instead of each of the six worker servers.
-The system in [Figure 6](#figure6) may be a more cost-effective option when "provisioned IOPS" costs for each EBS volume are added to the system.
+Our last example is another option: it uses EBS to provide redundant storage for a single DOS server instead of each of the six worker servers in [Figure 2's](#figure2).
+The system in [Figure 6](#figure6) may be a more cost-effective option if "provisioned IOPS" costs for each EBS volume are added to the system.
 When the DOS server fails, the replacement procedure is similar to the failover scenario shown in [Figure 3](#figure3).